omatthew-tech/bump-ping/supabase/functions/generate-bumps/README.md

   --function generate-bumps
 ```

 The function looks back 36 hours, requires ≥10 minutes of overlap, and increments `repeat_count` when the same pair overlaps again.
-Bumps become visible to the woman exactly 24 hours after `bumped_at`.
+Bumps are eligible for the woman to review immediately after creation (no 24-hour delay).

+## Push notifications (new bump)

+When the function inserts a brand new bump for a woman, it will send an Expo push notification:

+- Title: `Someone just bumped you`
+- Body: `See who it is`

+### Requirements

+1. Client must register tokens into a `push_tokens` table (this repo already upserts to `push_tokens` via `mobile/src/services/pushService.ts`).
+2. The `push_tokens` table must contain at least:
+   - `user_id` (uuid)
+   - `token` (text)

+No extra credentials are required for sending via Expo push API in this simple setup.